LeoNatan/LNPopupController/README.md

   - Snap interaction style
   - Grabber close button style

-- iOS 16 and below:
+- iOS 16 and prior:

   - Prominent bar style
   - Snap interaction style
   - Chevron close button style

 > [!NOTE]
-> On iOS 26 and later, `UIDesignRequiresCompatibility` is supported, and the framework will use legacy styles and appearance when the key is present in your app’s Info.plist and is set to `YES`.
+> On iOS 26 and later, `UIDesignRequiresCompatibility` is supported[^1], and the framework will use legacy styles and appearance when the key is present in your app’s Info.plist and is set to `YES`.
+>
+> [^1]: Starting with iOS 27, iPadOS 27 and macOS 27, `UIDesignRequiresCompatibility` is no longer honored when building with Xcode 27 and later.
+It is recommended to implement the Liquid Glass design.

 You can also present completely custom popup bars.
 For more information, see [Custom Popup Bars](#custom-popup-bars).